abelardopardo/ontask_b/docs_src/Install/index.rst

   Default: ``localhost``

 ``ENV_FILENAME``
   Name for the configuration file.
-It must be in the folder ``ontask/settings``
+It must be in the folder ``settings``

   Default: ``local.env``